thuynguyen916/python-practice/README.md

   Check whether the given number is happy or sad and return the list of all numbers visited in the verification process.

 ### Week 4: Algorithm Development and Analysis
+- **Goldbach Deuce (`A0401.py`)**
+  Determine if any two numbers in a randomly generated list sum to a target value using an efficient O(n log n) binary search approach.

+- **Human Pyramid (`A0402.py`)**
+  Recursively compute the weight supported by a person in a human pyramid, where each individual splits weight evenly between those below.

 ### Week 5: Object-Oriented Programming

 ### Week 6: Managing Data